sanjass/sanjass.github.io/_posts/2020-05-25-science_of_wellbeing.md

 title: Coursera's "The Science of Well-being"
 ---

-Like any properly bored person quarantined amidst pandemic (cough COVID-19 cough), I picked up to do something that I probably wouldn't have picked up otherwise.
+Like any properly bored person quarantined amidst a pandemic (cough COVID-19 cough), I picked up to do something that I probably wouldn't have otherwise.

 I am talking about Coursera's most popular free course at the moment, which is Yale's ["The Science of Well-Being"](https://www.coursera.org/learn/the-science-of-well-being?utm_source=gg&utm_medium=sem&utm_content=09-ScienceofWellBeing-US&campaignid=9728548210&adgroupid=99699672436&device=c&keyword=science%20of%20well%20being&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=428916120688&hide_mobile_promo&gclid=CjwKCAjw2a32BRBXEiwAUcugiByjHOReMmO5B17grrzS_EaTUUx4BwMGw6lhRVCa06NP7yJKs57wshoCvx0QAvD_BwE).
 The description goes like this: